Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/variables.rst

 .. py:function:: f.Variable(name, guess, units, description='', size=None, bounds=None, domain=None)

-    Declares a variable in a pyomo.edi.formulation
+    Declares a variable in a pyomo.contrib.edi.formulation

    :param name: The name of the variable for the purposes of tracking in the formulation.
 Commonly, this will be the same as the variable name in local namespace.
    :type  name: str
    :param guess: The initial guess of the variable.
 For scalar variables, this should be a valid float or int for the specified domain.
-For vector variables, this will most often also be a single float or int, but a dictionary of index-value pairs is also accepted as in accordance with base pyomo.
-Numpy arrays will be supported in a future release (see `this issue <https://github.com/codykarcher/pyomo/issues/1>`_)
+For vector variables, this will most often also be a single float or int, but a dictionary of index-value pairs is also accepted as in accordance with base Pyomo.
+NumPy arrays will be supported in a future release (see `this issue <https://github.com/codykarcher/pyomo/issues/1>`_)
    :type  guess: float or int or dict
    :param units: The units of the variable.
 Every entry in a vector variable must have the same units.
 Entries of '', ' ', '-', 'None', and 'dimensionless' all become units.dimensionless
    :type  units: str or pyomo.core.base.units_container._PyomoUnit